To catch a piranha, you need to find murky water. The Yanallpa Creek in the Pacaya Samiria National Reserve in Peru will do just fine.

 Segundo moved to return the fish to the water, but we objected.
 We wanted to eat it.
 Obligingly, the guide flipped it into a plastic-lined cooler.

-Segundo diplomatically suggested we might want to be a bit quieter, but that didn’t happen.
+Segundo diplomatically suggested we might want restrain our chatter, but that didn’t happen.

 As we got the hang of securing the bait, the fish became ours.
 Everyone caught at least one piranha.
 Scratch that one off the Bucket List.

-Gleefully, we motored back to our riverboat, La Estrella Amazonica, or Amazon Star, to deliver our catch to the chefs.
+Gleefully, we motored back to our floating hotel for the week and to deliver our catch to the chefs.
 They scaled and cleaned the fish, and served them at lunch.
 The recipe: Deep fry in oil, salt, and serve with citrus.

 How did they taste?
-Piranhas are pretty bony, without much meat.
+Here’s the deal: Piranhas are pretty bony, without much meat.
 They tasted pretty much like any other flaky white fish.